sherlock-wings/snowflake_sandbox/RBAC/access_definitions/on_schemas/read_write.md

 GRANT USAGE ON SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
 GRANT CREATE TABLE ON SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
 GRANT CREATE VIEW ON SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;

--- No privs to run this on my bozo free account!  ( ﾟ，_ゝ｀) -- GRANT CREATE MATERIALIZED VIEW ON SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;

 GRANT CREATE SEQUENCE ON SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
 GRANT CREATE STAGE ON SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;
 GRANT CREATE FILE FORMAT ON SCHEMA <schema-name> TO ROLE <read-write-access-role-name>;